-Next, the time course of the correlation peak is shown in Fig. 5.
-Correlations were calculated from a 500 ms time window sliding over the entire run in 100 ms time steps leading to five times oversampling following deCharms et al. (1995).
+Finally, the time course of the correlation peak is shown in Fig. 3.
+Correlations were calculated from a 500 ms time window sliding over the entire run in 100 ms time steps leading to five times oversampling following [3].
 During the entire stimulation period, there was a pronounced increase in the correlations, which disappeared when the stimulus was turned off.